babel/website/_posts/2016-12-06-the-state-of-babel.md

 - [@Daniel15](https://github.com/Daniel15) has been maintaining [babel-standalone](https://github.com/babel/babel-standalone) which we use in the REPL and has some automation when new releases get out.
 - [@maxiloc](https://github.com/maxiloc) added search functionality via Algolia via [#977](https://github.com/babel/babel.github.io/pull/977)

-and added some new collaborators:
+We've also added new collaborators:

 - [@STRML](https://github.com/STRML): Added Discourse to all github pages via [#875](https://github.com/babel/babel.github.io/pull/875)
 - [@xtuc](https://github.com/xtuc): Added support for reading the README from the babel repo so we don't have to sync 2 copies of docs via [#990](https://github.com/babel/babel.github.io/pull/990)